Malawi’s Mutharika sworn in, declares ‘I am not dead!’

 Businesses appeared to return to normal after many had closed in anticipation of possible violence by opposition supporters.

-According to the official results, 5.1 million people voted in Malawi, one of the world’s least developed countries, representing 74% of registered voters, the electoral commission said.
+According to the official results, 5.1 million people voted in Malawi, one of the world’s least developed countries, representing 74% of registered voters.

 Follow Africa news at https://twitter.com/AP_Africa